Visiting Hvar Island from Korcula

 Ferries to Hvar:

-- Update: check an excellent new site about ferries in Croatia where you can find all ferry schedules of Croatian ferries, including exhaustive list of Ferries to Hvar Island with all latest schedules/timetables and prices + also check timetable for Ancona, Italy to Hvar (Stari grad) Ferries
+Update: check an excellent new site about ferries in Croatia where you can find all ferry schedules of Croatian ferries, including an exhaustive list of Ferries to Hvar Island with all latest schedules/timetables and prices + also see a timetable for Ancona, Italy to Hvar (Stari grad) Ferries if you are visiting via Italy.

 Map of Hvar: